 Next, you must listen to all sheriffs and deputy sheriffs from the county that you are currently in while on the water.

 Though you’re much less likely to encounter these in Arkansas, the law may be enforced by the Enforcement Officers of the Department of Parks and Tourism and the Coast Guard.
-The Coast Guard is more so seen in states that border oceans and bigger waterways.
+The Coast Guard is more commonly seen in states that border oceans and larger waterways.

 You may be wondering, “What could I get in trouble for?” while on the water in Arkansas.
 Well, the following list covers it all: It’s illegal to do any of the following in a harmful manner that might endanger the life, limb, or property of another: